-Just like eating a juicy tangerine, this Fresh Tangerine Sorbet is incredibly refreshing, and a great way to take advantage of the flavorful citrus fruits whenever they are in the markets.
-You won’t believe the fabulous flavor of this recipe…it’s a keeper!
+Just like eating a juicy tangerine, this Fresh Tangerine Sorbet is incredibly refreshing, and a delicious way to take advantage of flavorful citrus fruits when in season.
+This recipe is a keeper!

 My deep love of sorbet started years ago in Italy, where there’s a gelato shop at almost every corner.